 The LBLD-focused Master in Curriculum and Instruction online program, in partnership with Landmark School, is designed for both currently certified teachers and educators already leading in the area of curriculum and instruction.
 Roles include trainers, librarians, guidance counselors, curriculum developers, assessment administrators, program evaluators, learning center tutors and language trainers.

 Demand for instructional coordinators will continue to grow as schools focus on the effectiveness of educators and curriculum evaluation and improvement.
-In fact, employment is expected to increase 7 percent through 2024.* Jobs for special education teachers are projected to increase 6 percent through 2024.**
+The U.S. Bureau of Labor Statistics projects 10% growth through 2026.* Jobs for special education teachers are projected to increase 8% through 2026.**

 The online curriculum and instruction master's with a dyslexia studies concentration is designed for K-12 educators who are leading in the area of curriculum and instruction.
 The program consists of 12 courses, including nine core education courses and three courses specific to dyslexia studies and language-based learning disabilities.
 Courses will center on how students with LBLDs learn, self-regulate and benefit from tailored instruction.